nooga/let-go/README.md

 - Implement as much of Clojure as possible - including persistent data types and true concurrency,
 - Provide comfy two-way interop for arbitrary functions and types,
 - Serve primarily as an embedded extension language,
-- Standalone interpreter mode and AOT (let-go -> standalone binary) would be nice eventually,
+- AOT (let-go -> standalone binary) would be nice eventually,
 - Strech goal: let-go bytecode -> Go translation.
 - Pure Go, zero dependencies.